The Station Agent: Plot

 Joe, relentlessly upbeat and talkative, cracks Fin's reserve.
 The two take daily walks along the tracks, and after Olivia gives Fin a movie camera, Joe drives alongside a passing train so that Fin can film it.
 Joe and Fin sleep at Olivia's house after watching the footage and the next morning, meet a flustered, unannounced David.
 The trio's tentative friendship is threatened when Olivia descends into a deep depression and disappears.
-Emily seeks solace in Fin, who realizes human interaction may not be wholly unpleasant.
-When Fin tries to protect Emily from her boyfriend at a bar he pushes Fin aside, causing Fin to lapse back into his asocial behavior.
-After Joe failed to show up at a bar that he invited Fin to, Fin gets frustrated with Joe and tells him he just wants to be left alone, hurting Joe's feelings.
-Emily comes to apologize for the trouble earlier, and after she and Fin share a kiss, she spends the night with Fin after asking if she can "just sleep" there.
+While Fin waits for Joe at a bar, Emily seeks solace in Fin, who realizes human interaction may not be wholly unpleasant.
+However, when Joe fails to show up and Fin tries to protect Emily from her boyfriend at a bar he pushes Fin aside, it causes Fin to lapse back into his asocial behavior.
+The next day, Joe comes by to apologize, but a frustrated Fin tells him that he just wants to be left alone.
+Hurt, Joe takes his truck and leaves the train site.
+Soon after, Emily comes to apologize for the trouble earlier, and after she and Fin share a kiss, she spends the night with Fin after asking if she can "just sleep" there.
 Cleo asks Fin if Olivia is coming back; he replies that he doesn't know.
 Keeping an eye on Olivia's house, he sees her arguing on the phone with David and goes onto her porch.
 Olivia angrily tells him to leave.
-Fin spends the night drinking and, collapsing on the track, imagines he is passed over by a train, unharmed but for his pocket watch.
+Fin spends the night drinking and, collapsing on the track, gets passed over by a train, unharmed but for his pocket watch.
 Fin walks to Olivia's home only to find she has attempted suicide.
 Olivia reveals that David is having another baby with a different woman.
-Fin reconciles with Joe and takes care of Olivia's home while she recuperates in the hospital.
+Fin tidies up Olivia's home while she recuperates in the hospital and reconciles with Joe.
 Fin finds the courage to talk to the schoolchildren about trains.

 Olivia, Joe, and Fin share a meal at Olivia's house, their conversation filled with some small talk and reconciliation.
 Olivia and Joe tease Fin about Emily, suggesting he see her again.